Pankaj3112/BE-Intern-Assignment/Readme.md

 1. **Fill the .env file:**

-   - Add postgres database url in the DATABASE_URL variable
+   - You can optionally add your postgres database url in the DATABASE_URL variable
    - You can optionally set the Port

 2. **Install dependencies:**